-Manatees prefer shallow water, swim slowly and because they are mammals they must surface regularly to breathe – which puts them right in the danger zone where water craft are involved.
+Manatees prefer shallow water, swim slowly and because they are mammals they must surface regularly to breath.
+Which puts them right in the danger zone where water craft are involved.

-The access restrictions & speed limits in place in Kings Bay and Crystal River are like red rags to a bull to those who argue that the conservation pendulum has swung too far.
+The access restrictions and speed limits in place in Kings Bay and Crystal River are like red rags to a bull to those who argue that the conservation pendulum has swung too far.

 The conservationists counter that such restrictions are essential if the unique manatee is to prosper and survive.